You can get from Prague to Vienna by train, bus or flight.

 To reduce the spread of COVID-19, the government of Austria has imposed the following measures:

-This information was last checked on 6/20/21.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your journey between Prague and Vienna.
+This information was last checked on 9/22/21.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your journey to Vienna from Prague.

-The current restriction level for returning to Prague, Czechia from Austria is: Restricted.
+The restriction level for your return to Prague, Czechia from Austria is: Partially open.

-Reentering Czechia is currently allowed for: Entry is restricted for citizens and permanent residents of Austria
+Entry into Czechia is currently allowed for: Entry is partially open for citizens and permanent residents of Austria.

-The information above was last checked on 6/20/21.
-We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to Prague from Vienna here.
+This information about your return travel to Czechia was last checked on 9/20/21.
+We advise you to check the latest COVID-19 travel safety regulations for your trip back to Prague from Vienna closer to your date of departure here.

-There are 3 ways to travel from Prague to Vienna including taking a bus, flight or train.
+There are 3 ways to get from Prague to Vienna: flight, bus or train.

 These are the most popular departure and arrival points from Prague to Vienna: